Community-embedded (adjunct) faculty

 SSW alum: M.S.W.’19

-Fall 2023 program designation: M.S.W. on-campus format
+Program designation: M.S.W. online format

 What excites you about teaching with the school?
 Working with and getting to know my future colleagues!

-Fall 2023 program designation: M.S.W. online format
+Program designation: M.S.W. online format

 What excites you about teaching with the school?
 Being a small piece of each student's journey toward the development of a professional identity in the field of social work.

 About me: Dr. Bekele is a licensed social worker with over 10 years of experience in child welfare, foster care and adoption, trauma-informed practices, equine-assisted therapeutic techniques, social work in international contexts, and social work in urban schools.
 She has earned a human services management certificate from The Network for Social Work Management and a school social work, educational specialist certificate through the Pennsylvania Department of Education.
 Dr. Bekele has a passion for coming alongside social work students as they develop in their professional identities as social workers, and a strong belief in the healing power of relationships.
+She is currently involved in research endeavors around belonging in the world of online education, social work in an African context, and the social work profession and motherhood.

-About me: Glenda has 35 years of deep, intentional experience in human services.
+About me: Glenda has 35 years of experience in human services.
 She has spent a significant part of her career in executive leadership roles in public and private agencies in rural, suburban and urban settings.
 Glenda holds graduate degrees from Columbia University’s School of Social Work in NYC (M.S.W.) and Virginia Tech’s Center for Public Administration and Policy in Blacksburg (M.P.A.).
 She also holds a B.S.W. from Norfolk State University and is proud to have attended a Virginia HBCU.

 She has practiced at Harlem Hospital in New York City and the New York Urban League in Manhattan.
 She also worked in suburban and rural areas of Virginia, Maryland and North Carolina.
 Her work includes policy development, strategic planning, affordable housing supportive services, community development, human services administration and direct care practice.